zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/notifications-and-requests/user-guide/managing-notifications-and-requests.md

 ## Managing Notifications

-Notifications can pile up after some time, especially if you were away for a few days.
-To filter and sort your notifications:
+To manage and sort accumulated notifications:

 1. Click the _Filter and Order_ dropdown menu.
 1. Choose from: